Skillet-Capital/kettle/README.md

   Fee[] fees;                     // array of fees
 }

+/**
+ * Borrow Offer
+ * created and signed by `borrowers`
+ * specifies a fully takeable offer to start a lien against borrower collateral
-struct BorrowOffer {
+ * amount taken when starting lien must equal `loanAmount` */ struct BorrowOffer {
   address borrower;               // address of borrower address collection;             // address of collection